dblock/code.dblock.org/_posts/2013/2013-12-13-custom-rspec-meta-tag-validator.markdown

 comments: true
 dblog_post_id: 401
 ---
-I’ve written my share of RSpec tests that look for specific meta tags in a web page under Capybara.
+I've written my share of RSpec tests that look for specific meta tags in a web page under Capybara.
 It would be nice to be able to spell the following.

 {% highlight ruby %}
 visit "/"